568875138/assemblyline/docs/install_ubuntu_server.md

 **If it prompts you that a partition is in use, select 'Yes' for unmount partitions.**

-* Disk: Guided - use entired disk.
+* Disk: Guided - use entire disk.
 * Write changes to disk: <YES>
 * Choose: No automatic updates
 * Install Grub boot loader: <YES>